Krylov Complexity in early universe: Introduction

+In previous studies, Krylov complexity has been applied to the early universe using a thermal state as the reference.
+Refs.~\cite{Li:2024ljz, Li:2024iji} extended this framework by incorporating the contribution of the scalar potential—approximated by its quadratic term, and examined the impact of slow-roll violation on complexity growth.
+In our earlier work~\cite{Li:2024ljz}, the potential was expanded quadratically around its minimum; while analytically convenient, this approximation may not fully capture the dynamics of realistic inflationary scenarios.

+It has been suggested by Ref.~\cite{Galante:2014ifa} that many inflationary models are unified into the framework of $\alpha$-attractors, whose potential form closely resembles that of $R^2$ inflation.
+Moreover, Ref.~\cite{Albrecht:1992kf} established a connection between the Bunch-Davies vacuum and the two-mode squeezed state.
+Motivated by these two key insights, we will continue to employ the two-mode squeezed state formalism to study Krylov complexity in the context of the entire early universe.
+To improve physical fidelity, we plan in upcoming work to generalize the analysis to well-motivated inflationary potentials, including the Higgs potential~\cite{Higgs:1964pj}, Starobinsky’s inflation~\cite{Starobinsky:1980te}, and chaotic inflation~\cite{Linde:1983gd}.
+These models encompass most inflationary models and are especially relevant in light of current observational constraints, which strongly favor plateau-like potentials.
+This extension will allow for a more accurate and observationally grounded exploration of quantum complexity during inflation.

-This paper will be organized as follows.
-In Sec. \ref{Lanczos algorithm}, we will introduce the Lanczos algorithm.
-Sec. \ref{section some basics of early universe} will give a brief introduction to the early universe, including inflation, RD, and MD, and three different kinds of potentials.
-Sec. \ref{section The evolution of} will give the two-mode squeezed state, and the numerical solutions of $r_{k}$ in different periods.
-Sec. \ref{section Krylov complecity} will investigate the Krylov complexity in a method of closed system.
-Sec. \ref{section Krylov entropy} will investigate the Krylov entropy in a method of closed system.
-Sec. \ref{section op krylov complexity} will give the Lanczos coefficient and Krylov complexity with the approach of open system, where we are the first to derive the evolution equation of $\phi_k$ and $r_k$ based on the open two-mode squeezed state.
-Finally, the conclusion and outlook will be given in Sec. \ref{section summary and outlook}.
+This paper is organized as follows.
+In Sec.~\ref{Lanczos algorithm}, we will introduce the Lanczos algorithm.
+Sec.~\ref{section some basics of early universe} will provide a brief review of the early universe, covering inflation, RD, and MD eras, along with three representative inflationary potentials.
+In Sec.~\ref{section The evolution of}, we will present the two-mode squeezed state formalism and numerically solve for the parameter $r_k$ across different cosmological periods.
+Sec.~\ref{section Krylov complecity} will investigate the Krylov complexity in the framework of a closed-system methodology, which Sec.~\ref{section Krylov entropy} will examine the corresponding Krylov entropy.
+In Sec.~\ref{section op krylov complexity}, we will analyze the Lanczos coefficients and Krylov complexity using an open-system methodology; notably, we will present the evolution equations for $\phi_k$ and $r_k$ derived within the open two-mode squeezed state formalism in the first time.
+Finally, conclusions and outlook will be given in Sec.~\ref{section summary and outlook}.